What Is Quid Pro Quo Harassment?

 Los Angeles Sexual Harassment Lawyer Explains Quid Pro Quo Sexual Harassment

 The phrase “quid pro quo” is Latin for “this for that”, or exchanging something to receive something in return.
 As it relates to employment law in California — and on the federal level — quid pro quo is a form of sexual harassment.
 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as “unwelcome sexual advances, requests for sexual favors and other verbal or physical harassment of a sexual nature”.
-Quid pro quo can also be blackmail that occurs when a supervisor uses his or her position of authority against an employee and requests that the employee perform sexual favors in exchange for employment-related benefits.
+Quid pro quo can also be blackmail.
+For example, this occurs when a supervisor uses his or her position of authority against an employee.
+The supervisor then requests that the employee perform sexual favors in exchange for employment-related benefits.

 What Are the Different Types of Sexual Harassment in the Workplace?

 Federal EEOC guidelines regarding the Discrimination Because of Sex (29 C.F.R.
 Section 1604.11) defines two different kinds of sexual harassment:

 - Quid pro quo – Quid pro quo sexual harassment occurs when “submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual”.

 - Hostile working environment – To be considered a hostile workplace by California employment laws, the presence of harassment must be pervasive (widespread) to the point that the victim(s) and others find abusive and feel threatened.
 Harassment can be defined as any type of behavior that a reasonable person would view as intimidating, hostile or offensive.